-Changes made to the content of this document since the previous version (1 September 2018 to 31 August 2019) are highlighted for easy identification.
+Changes made to the content of this document since the previous version (1 September 2022 to 31 August 2023) are highlighted in yellow for easy identification.

-What is special consideration?
+1 What is special consideration?

-Special consideration is a post-examination adjustment to a candidate's mark or grade to reflect temporary illness, temporary injury or some other event outside of the candidate's control at the time of the assessment, which has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment.
+Special consideration is given to a candidate who has temporarily experienced illness, injury or some other event outside of their control at the time of the assessment.
+It is applied when the issue or event has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment.

-Special consideration can only seek to go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in examinations.
+Special consideration can only go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in their assessments.
 It cannot remove the difficulty faced by the candidate.
-There will be situations where candidates should not be entered for an examination.
-Only minor adjustments can be made to the mark awarded because to do more than this would jeopardize the standard of the examination.
+This means that there will be some situations where candidates should not be entered for a qualification or a unitised examination.
+This is because only minor adjustments can be made to the mark awarded.
+To make larger adjustments would jeopardize the standard of the qualification.

-There are minimum requirements for enhanced grading in cases of acceptable absence (see Chapter 4, section 4.3, pages 8 and 9).
+There are minimum requirements for enhanced grading in cases of acceptable absence (see Chapter 4, section 4.3).

-All examinations are measuring what a candidate knows and can do.
-The overall grades awarded must reflect the level of attainment demonstrated in the examination(s).
+All assessments measure what a candidate knows and can do.
+The overall grade(s) awarded must reflect the level of attainment demonstrated in the assessment(s).
 The grades awarded do not necessarily reflect the candidate's true level of ability if attainment has been considerably affected over a long period of time.

-Where long term circumstances have prevented the candidate from reaching the competence standards it may not be possible to make an adjustment.
+Where long term circumstances have prevented the candidate from reaching the competence standards, it may not be possible to make an adjustment.

-Which candidates will be eligible for special consideration?
+2 Which candidates will be eligible for special consideration?

-Special consideration must be applied for following a specific examination series.
+Special consideration must be applied for at the time of the assessment.